-Enterprise Management Incentive (EMI) options offer tax-advantaged and flexible incentives for companies which meet the various qualifying criteria.
+Enterprise Management Incentives (EMI) options offer tax-advantaged and flexible incentives for companies which meet the qualifying criteria.
 They are intended to help smaller companies with growth potential to recruit and retain the best employees, and offer generous tax advantages to employees of those companies which qualify.

 Which companies qualify?

 There are a number of legal requirements which companies must satisfy in order for their share options to qualify as EMIs, including:

 - The company must carry on a "qualifying trade" or be preparing to do so, and have a UK permanent establishment.
 If the EMI options are to be granted to employees of a group of companies, at least one company in the group must satisfy these requirements;